awsdocs/amazon-cloudwatch-user-guide/doc_source/gs_monitor_estimated_charges_with_cloudwatch.md

 ## Step 1: Enable Billing Alerts<a name="gs_turning_on_billing_metrics"></a>

 Before you can create an alarm for your estimated charges, you must enable billing alerts, so that you can monitor your estimated AWS charges and create an alarm using billing metric data\.
-After you enable billing alerts, you cannot disable data collection, but you can delete any billing alarms you created\.
+After you enable billing alerts, you cannot disable data collection, but you can delete any billing alarms that you created\.

 After you enable billing alerts for the first time, it takes about 15 minutes before you can view billing data and set billing alarms\.

 **Requirements**
-+ You must be signed in using root account credentials; IAM users cannot enable billing alerts for your AWS account\.
++ You must be signed in using AWS account root user credentials\.
+IAM users cannot enable billing alerts for your AWS account\.
 + For consolidated billing accounts, billing data for each linked account can be found by logging in as the paying account\.
 You can view billing data for total estimated charges and estimated charges by service for each linked account as well as for the consolidated account\.

 **To enable monitoring of your estimated charges**